projo27/next-randomizer/README.md

 - Sitemap to Crawling Index from Search Engine ✅
 - Searching the Randomizer Tools ✅
 - User can save the preset ✅
+- User can add reaction and comment on tools

 ### Thanks to :